Riot police use teargas against anarchists at Paris May Day rally

 The protesters chanted anti-fascist slogans, waved Soviet flags and anti-government banners and threw firecrackers.
 Some started to erect barricades.

-President Emmanuel Macron, elected last May on a promise to shake up France’s economy and spur jobs growth, is locked in a battle with the trade unions over his plans to liberalize labor regulations.
+President Emmanuel Macron, elected last May on a promise to shake up France’s economy and spur jobs growth, is locked in a battle with the trade unions over his plans to liberalise labour regulations.

 Railway staff have begun three months of nationwide rolling strikes in a dispute over the government’s planned overhaul of state-run railway SNCF.